 See APIPA and Link-Local Addressing (on page 3).

 Establish one of the following connections to a computer.
-The Ethernet port of PX3 must be enabled for the described connection to work properly.
-Per default, the Ethernet port is enabled.
+Ethernet port of PX3 must be enabled for the described connection to work properly, which has been enabled per default.

 Direct network connection: